hoangkimtrinh99-ai/Scheduler-Project-Guide/docs/index.md

 The **Scheduler** is a comprehensive appointment booking and management system designed for businesses that need to coordinate staff, resources, and customer appointments efficiently.
 Whether you run a clinic, salon, consulting firm, or any service-based business, Scheduler helps you:

-**📅 Manage Appointments**: Book, schedule, and track customer appointments with ease
+- **Manage Appointments**: Book, schedule, and track customer appointments with ease

-**👥 Staff Coordination**: Assign staff members, manage schedules, and track availability
+- **Staff Coordination**: Assign staff members, manage schedules, and track availability

-**🏢 Multi-Branch Support**: Handle multiple locations with different operating hours and resources
+- **Multi-Branch Support**: Handle multiple locations with different operating hours and resources

-**🔧 Resource Management**: Track rooms, equipment, and other resources needed for services
+- **Resource Management**: Track rooms, equipment, and other resources needed for services

-**📊 Smart Booking**: Automatically find available time slots based on staff schedules and resource availability
+- **Smart Booking**: Automatically find available time slots based on staff schedules and resource availability

-**📱 Outlook Integration**: Sync appointments with Microsoft Outlook for seamless calendar management
+- **Outlook Integration**: Sync appointments with Microsoft Outlook for seamless calendar management

 ---

 ## Quick Start

-**✅ Prerequisites**: Before you begin, ensure you have completed the [Pre-criteria](setup/pre-criteria.md) requirements:
+**Prerequisites**: Before you begin, ensure you have completed the [Pre-criteria](setup/pre-criteria.md) requirements:

 - Tenant has been set up (CRS)
 - At least 1 Branch has been created